Lumyn-IT/Air-Quality-Sensor/README.md

 Line 218: Comment/uncomment to disable/enable the flashing at the end of each data stream.
 Be careful: This only works if line 67 is enabled!

+Once you have the streams on MQTT you will be free to do what you want with them.
+My choice was that, now consolidated in my environment, to manage the variables with Node-Red, store them on InfuxDB and organize a Grafana dashboard for historical and real time visualization.

 License

 Creative Commons License